A Destiny Altered

 Jaina sat back in the pilot's chair, of Nom Anor's personal craft, exhausted physically and mentally.
 The escape from Myrkr had been harrowing.
 Without Tahiri, they had had no access to the ship's weaponry or sensors.
 As such, they had been forced to rely on both her and Zekk's piloting skills to get through an entire fleet of Vong vessel, while visually confirming everything and dealing with an extremely reluctant ship.

 Though normally piloted by a cognition hood, a ship the size of Nom Anor's personal vessel also had a rudimentary yoke, which responded to the touch and pressure of the user.
 It had taken some trial and error to get the hang of the ship's workings.
-But of it weren't for this 'manual' control, they never would have made it off planet.
+But of it weren't for this 'manual' control, they never would have made it off the massive living vessel.

 Needless to say, their ship didn't survive the encounter wholly intact.
 After somehow jumping to lightspeed, Lowbacca reported that the ship was repairing itself, but at a very slow rate.
 They would be lucky if it even held up until they reached Hapes.